 8. Explore the archaeological area of Itzamatul

-Another prominent archaeological site of Izamal, Itzamatul sits south of Kinich Kakmo and has three levels that were built over several centuries.
-Itzamatul sits just south of Kinich Kakmo, so I recommend visiting it before heading to Kinich Kakmo.
+Another prominent archaeological site, Itzamatul sits south of Kinich Kakmo and has three levels that were built over several centuries.
+Itzamatul sits just south of Kinich Kakmo, so I suggest visiting it before heading to Kinich Kakmo.